SPEC-RL: Accelerating On-Policy Reinforcement Learning with Speculative Rollouts: Method

 \section{Method}

 The goal of \ourmethod\ is to accelerate RL rollouts by avoiding redundant regeneration.
 Instead of sampling complete trajectories from scratch at every step, we leverage cached rollouts from the previous epoch and reuse as much of them as possible, only generating the minimal continuation that is inconsistent with the current policy (Figure~\ref{fig:method}).
 This reduces the number of decoded tokens and directly cuts rollout latency.
-The detailed procedure is described in Algorithm~\ref{alg:training-algo}.